nextflow-io/nextflow/README.md

     process {
       executor='sge'
-      queue='<your queue name>'
+      queue='<your execution queue>'
     }

-In doing that, processes will be executed as SGE jobs and by using the `qsub` command, and so your pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the processes synchronisation, file(s) staging/un-staging, etc.
+In doing that, processes will be executed as SGE jobs by using the `qsub` command, and so your pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the processes synchronisation, file(s) staging/un-staging, etc.